fauna/faunadb-js/README.md

 "faunadb": "^2.14.1"
 ```

-3. Instead of using a version from the npm registry, we'll want to point our `package.json` to the `master` branch of our GitHub repo.
-To do that, change the `^2.4.1` to `fauna/faunadb-js#master`.
+3. Instead of using a version from the npm registry, we'll want to point our `package.json` to the `main` branch of our GitHub repo.
+To do that, change the `^2.4.1` to `fauna/faunadb-js#main`.

 ```
-"faunadb": "fauna/faunadb-js#master"
+"faunadb": "fauna/faunadb-js#main"
 ```

 4. Update your `node_modules` by running `npm install` or `yarn`